Meaad96s/predictive-model-on-jupyter-notebook/README.md

 scores = cross_val_score(clf, X, y, cv=10)
 print (scores)
 ```

+## Summary
+The model accuracy shows a high accuracy which result in a reliable predictive model.
+Picture below evaluate the model score of both training and test recording in accordance to the gamma value of the model.

 ## References
 Watson Studio: Master the art of data science with IBM’s Watson Studio.